Bradfield Society & Development: A brief introduction

 The answer is that you are already a member, the Society is for everyone and you automatically become a member when you join, leave or become connected to the College.
 There is no subscription fee.

-Development activity builds on support within the community to generate funds for campaigns chat align with the College’s vision, namely to ensure that Bradfield can continue to be a place that inspires young people to venture out and make a difference to their world.
+Development encompasses all the strands of activity to ensure the future success of the school.
+At Bradfield we focus on managing fundraising campaigns that align with the College’s vision, namely to ensure that Bradfield can continue to be a place that inspires young people to venture out and make a difference to their world.

 In short, no. The College has been ‘doing Development’ since its inception, and in the original College statutes the Founder, Thomas Stevens, ensured that 1 in 10 of the pupils would be supported through their education by a levy on fees to the ‘Domus Fund’ .